The Vhite House

 (“What’s the point of my being a Curlylocks if I can’t feed swine once in awhile?”)

 (“That’s not how that nursery rhyme goes at all!”)

 So Joss wasn’t in this Last of All Girls-Only Gyms.
-But here were Laurie Harrison, lamenting Mr. Dimancheff’s having partnered her with Lenny “Ooh!
+But here was Laurie Harrison, lamenting Mr. Dimancheff’s having partnered her with Lenny “Ooh!
 Ooh!”
-Otis in Biology, and Sheila Quirk, psyched that she and Robin were able to have an argument in German—well, not in German yet, which they’d decided to take for the guttural harshness it would lend their Auseinandersetzungen.
+Otis in Biology; and Sheila Quirk, psyched that she and Robin were able to have an argument in German—well, not in German yet, which they’d decided to take for the guttural harshness it would lend their Auseinandersetzungen.

 “(You okay?)”
 Vicki murmured while they laced up gym shoes.

 “(Doesn’t matter,)” exhaled Nonique.

 Unsure how to respond, Vicki gave her a fleeting “Dopester salute” (light tap of knuckles to upper arm) which Nonique at least didn’t recoil from.

 Something must’ve happened after lunch.
 Somebody’d said or done some tactless hurtful thing—Gigi Pyle maybe, or Britt making one of her dart—flicks tailored for skintone, or Irina Saranoff sweeping through the locker room with a toss of The Hair and a smirk at Nonique’s modest Afro, or any number of other malicious students/faculty/staff (hopefully excluding Robin Neapolitan).
 Then again, Nonique might’ve gotten crudely hit on by some brutish guy; or it could be her “lady’s time,” as Imogene phrased it in Paper Moon, sending her into a tailspin (so to speak) as used to happen every month to Feef.